segurosfalabella/backinator-pg/README.md

 # Backinator::Pg

-This gem provide a set of tasks to backup a remote postgres database.
-It store temporaly in a given file system path and then push the backup file to a remote storage like Azure Storage, AWS S3, etc. To experiment with code, run `bin/console` for an interactive prompt.
+Welcome to your new gem!
+In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
+Put your Ruby code in the file `lib/backinator/pg`.
+To experiment with that code, run `bin/console` for an interactive prompt.

+TODO: Delete this and the text above, and describe your gem

 ## Installation